Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Summary

-You should leave a light on for your dog if you are away from home at night or if your pet spends time in other parts of the house.
-While your dog can see much better than any human in the dark, they need at least a little light, and many dogs can become frightened if you leave them alone and it’s very dark.
-Adding a small nightlight is inexpensive and will help your pet feel more comfortable, especially if you notice signs that they are afraid when you are not there, like damaged pillows or hiding.
+Leaving a little light on for your dog will probably make them feel more comfortable and secure if they need to navigate their surroundings at night.
+While your dog can see much better than any human in low-light conditions, they can’t see in complete darkness.
+Dogs need at least a little light, and many dogs can become frightened if you leave them alone and it’s very dark.
+Adding a small night light is inexpensive and will help your pet feel more comfortable, especially if you notice signs that they are afraid when you are not there, like damaged pillows or hiding.

 Featured Image Credit: Mylene2401, Pixabay